- What Is Intermittent Fasting?

-Newer research is now challenging this belief.
-Intermittent fasting may be the key to boosting your performance at the gym and seeing gains a lot faster.
+But research is challenging this belief.
+As it turns out, intermittent fasting (IF) may be the key to boosting your performance in the gym and seeing keto gains a lot faster.

-There is no “right” or “wrong” method for intermittent fasting, you have to find a pattern that works for you, your goals, and your personal schedule.
+There is no right or wrong method for intermittent fasting.
+You have to find a pattern that works for you, your goals, and your schedule.

 Method #1: Skipping meals

-If you are new to intermittent fasting, the easiest point of entry is to skip meals.
+If you’re new to intermittent fasting, the most comfortable point of entry is to skip meals.

-For example, If you have a large dinner, forego breakfast and choose lunch as your first meal of the day.
-If you’re not hungry at dinnertime, skip it and resume eating with breakfast.
+For example, If you have a large dinner, forgo breakfast and choose lunch as your first meal of the day.
+If you’re not hungry at dinnertime, skip it and resume eating at breakfast.